Dundullimal Homestead: Transfer to the National Trust of Australia (NSW)

 The property with the exception of the portion on which the early head station stands is currently owned by the Palmer family and is managed by John Macarthur.
 The family decided to grant the portion of land on which the early head station stands to the National Trust.
 In c.
 1985-6 the buildings and 4 ha were gifted to the National Trust by the Palmer family, descendants of Thomas Baird.
-A Bicentennial Commonwealth government grant, together with the support of then Trust Director, the late Peter James, and builder Garry Waller, made it possible to restore the complex and it was opened to the public in 1988l Later that year the Royal Australian Institute of Architects awarded its architects the Lachlan Macquarie Award for the best restoration project in Australia.
+A Bicentennial Commonwealth government grant, together with the support of then Trust Director, the late Peter James, and builder Garry Waller, made it possible to restore the complex and it was opened to the public in 1988.
+Later that year the Royal Australian Institute of Architects awarded its architects the Lachlan Macquarie Award for the best restoration project in Australia.
 Since then Dundullimal has been used by the National Trust as a working museum.

 The National Trust reported during 2008-9 that an operational windmill and water tanks were reinstated at Dundullimal, dramatically reducing the property's reliance on town water.
 In 2014 a bequest to the National Trust by Barbara West allowed restoration of the homestead and stables, and major upgrade works to create the Shed Function Centre.
 In August 2013 the Timbrebongie Church was moved to a new permanent home in the grounds of Dundullimal.
-In November 2013 the first wedding was held in the church, built by the paternal uncle of Saint Mary McKillop.
+In November 2013 the first wedding was held in the church, built by the paternal uncle of Mary MacKillop.
 The church relocation was funded by a Government of New South Wales community building partnerships grant and donations by Trust members including a targeted appeal.

 In 2015 the Shed Function Centre was completed, with modern kitchen and facilities.
 The farm museum and modern cafe are proving increasingly popular with visitors.
 A NSW Government community grant of $35,542 allowed the Trust to restore the stock yards and eastern skillion of the shed, which had been deteriorating and collapsed in the storms of 2013-14.